TreeView QML Type

 TreeView inherits TableView.
 This means that even if the model has a parent-child tree structure, TreeView is internally using a proxy model that converts that structure into a flat table model that can be rendered by TableView.
 Each node in the tree ends up occupying one row in the table, where the first column renders the tree itself.
 By indenting each delegate item in that column according to its parent-child depth in the model, it will end up looking like a tree, even if it's technically still just a flat list of items.

-To allow for maximum flexibility, TreeView itself will not position the delegate items into a tree structure.
+For better flexibility, TreeView itself doesn't position the delegate items into a tree structure.
 This burden is placed on the delegate.
 Qt Quick Controls offers a ready-made TreeViewDelegate that can be used for this, which has the advantage that it works out-of-the-box and renders a tree which follows the style of the platform where the application runs.

 Even if TreeViewDelegate is customizable, there might be situations where you want to render the tree in a different way, or ensure that the delegate ends up as minimal as possible, perhaps for performance reasons.
 Creating your own delegate from scratch is easy, since TreeView offers a set of properties that can be used to position and render each node in the tree correctly.